 Tympanogram – This measures the air pressure in the middle ear to see how well the eustachian tube is working and how well the eardrum can move.

-Most of the time, otitis media clears up with proper medication and home treatment.
+Most of the time, Ear Ache Relief can be accomplished proper medication and home treatment.
 In many cases, however, further treatment may be recommended by your physician.
 An operation, called a myringotomy may be recommended.
 This involves a small surgical incision (opening) into the eardrum to promote drainage of fluid and to relieve pain.
 The incision heals within a few days with practically no scarring or injury to the eardrum.
 In fact, the surgical opening can heal so fast that it often closes before the infection and the fluid are gone.
 A ventilation tube can be placed in the incision, preventing fluid accumulation and thus improving hearing.

 The surgeon selects a ventilation tube for your child that will remain in place for as long as required for the middle ear infection to improve and for the eustachian tube to return to normal.
 This may require several weeks or months.
 During this time, you must keep water out of the ears because it could start an infection.
 Otherwise, the tube causes no trouble, and you will probably notice a remarkable improvement in hearing and a decrease in the frequency of ear infections.